 Tips & Tricks

-- The recipe calls for shredded Colby and Monterey Jack cheese, but sharp cheddar cheese would also be great for your taco casserole.
-It has a rich and pronounced flavor – especially as it ages.
+- Try sharp cheddar.
+It has a richer and more pronounced flavor – especially as it ages.

-- Top it off with a dollop of sour cream and you’ve got a classic Mexican meal.
+- Mix it up with sour cream.
+Add a dollop on top, and you’ve got a classic Mexican meal.
 You can also use plain Greek yogurt.
 But again… mix and match to your preferences.

-- Corn chips and tortilla chips work well for this recipe.
-But you can also add other taco ingredients, such as olives, beans, jalapeno, and guacamole.
+- Jazz it up with more Mexican mix-ins.
+Corn chips and tortilla chips work well here.
+You can also add other taco ingredients, such as olives, beans, jalapeno, and guacamole.

-- Instead of getting pre-shredded cheese, you can also shred them yourself!
+- Shred your own cheese for ultimate freshness.
 It’s easy and saves money.
 But if you buy the pre-made shredded cheese, don’t worry I won’t judge.
 We’ll be in the same club.

-- Use a rolling pin or meat mallet to crush your chips, until you get coarsely crushed chips, about ¼-inch in size.
+- Crush your chips with a rolling pin.
+A meat mallet works, too.
+Use either tool to crush your chips until they’re coarsely crushed, about ¼-inch in size.

 - For additional variations, you can also add bell peppers, corn, or beans into the ground beef mixture.